 Feather Rainbow Color Sorting Activity for Preschoolers

 Explore the colors of the rainbow with crayons and feathers in this fun activity for toddlers and preschoolers.
-The creative play includes singing, bright colors and soft feathers for a hands-on experience with colors and textures.
+The creative play includes singing, sorting, and sensory play for a hands-on experience with colors and textures.

 This post contains affiliate links.
 Privacy and Disclosure